Apple MacBook Air 13-inch (M5) vs 15-inch (M5)

 MacBook Air 15-inch (M5)

-Both use identical M5 chips with 10-core CPU, delivering the same single and multi-threaded performance.
+Both use identical M5 chips with matching cores, GPU, and processing power.

 Portability